Smart "Predict, then Optimize": Introduction

-In this paper, we focus on predicting unknown parameters that appear linearly in the objective function, namely, the cost vector of any linear, convex, or integer optimization problem.
+In this paper, we focus on predicting unknown parameters of a contextual stochastic optimization problem, where the parameters appear linearly in the objective function, i.e., the cost vector of any linear, convex, or integer optimization problem.
 The core of our SPO framework is a new loss function for training prediction models.
-Since this loss function is difficult to work with, significant effort revolves around deriving a surrogate loss function that is convex and therefore can be optimized efficiently.
-To show the validity of this surrogate, we prove a highly desirable statistical consistency property, and show it performs well empirically compared to standard predict-then-optimize approaches.
-Empirically, our framework works quite well, and suggests that even when the prediction task may be challenging, making near-optimal decisions is still possible.
-We believe our SPO framework provides a clear foundation for designing machine learning tools that can be leveraged in real-world optimization settings.
+Since the SPO loss function is difficult to work with, significant effort revolves around deriving a surrogate loss function, SPO+, that is convex and therefore can be optimized efficiently.
+To show the validity of the surrogate SPO+ loss, we prove a highly desirable statistical consistency property, and show it performs well empirically compared to standard predict-then-optimize approaches. {\blockedit In essence, we prove that the function that minimizes the Bayes risk associated to the SPO+ loss is the regression function $\mathbb{E}[c | x]$, which also minimizes the Bayes risk of the SPO loss (under mild assumptions).
+Interestingly, $\mathbb{E}[c | x]$ also minimizes the Bayes risk associated to the LS loss under the same conditions.
+Thus, SPO+ and LS (or any convex combination of the two) are essentially on ``equal footing'' -- they are both theoretically valid (consistent) and computationally tractable choices for the loss function.
+However, when the ultimate goal is to solve a downstream optimization task, the SPO+ loss is the natural choice as it is tailored to the optimization problem and works significantly better in practice than LS.